 - A well-documented manual, available to non-licensees, that details the logic of the model, the definitions of the inputs and outputs, and provides guidance on its use

 - The ability to license the model at a reasonable cost if a license is not otherwise provided by the utility.”

-A modeling database (#1) will provide the utility’s cost assumptions and modeling choices, along with all other inputs needed to run the model (plus the utility’s modeling outputs).
-Many utilities make modeling choices that disadvantage solar, such as using high projected costs for solar, not allowing the model to retire coal units, or limiting the amount of solar added each year.
-Having all this information in a single database will eliminate the need to obtain it through reverse-engineering, or the legal process of discovery.
+A modeling database (#1) would provide the utility’s cost assumptions and modeling choices, along with all other inputs needed to run the model (plus the utility’s modeling outputs).
+This requirement would expose modeling choices that disadvantage solar, such as using high projected costs for solar, not allowing the model to retire coal units, or limiting the amount of solar added each year.
+Having all this information in a single database would eliminate the need to obtain it through reverse-engineering, or the legal process of discovery.

 Model documentation (#2) will enable independent modelers to interpret the modeling database, allowing them to read the inputs and outputs like a book, with the help of a dictionary.

-A model license (#3) plus documentation will enable a modeling team to develop an independent set of results, by re-running the model using cost projections and modeling choices that it deems to be reasonable.
-This would be the “ideal scenario,” said Ms. Sommer in a pv magazine interview.
-This is how she and Mr. Lucas identified a way to save Michigan consumers $1 billion, by adding more solar.
+A model license (#3) plus documentation would enable a modeling team to develop an independent set of results, by re-running the model using cost projections and modeling choices that it deems to be reasonable.
+This would be the “ideal scenario,” said Ms. Sommer in a pv magazine interview—and it was how she and Mr. Lucas identified a way to save Michigan consumers $100 million, by adding more solar.

 Ms. Sommer recommends that states enable both their own regulatory commissions, and approved intervenors in regulatory proceedings, to work with these transparent modeling resources.

 Vote Solar’s Regulatory Managing Director Sachu Constantine told pv magazine that Vote Solar, a sponsor of Ms. Sommer’s Michigan testimony, endorsed her analysis: